grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 Percy scaled the ladder up to the control room, and raised the periscope, twisting it around as it rose to the heading of the contact, on their rear starboard quarter.
 She didn't expect to see anything, and didn't.
 The distance was still too far, but a visual check was the practical and right thing to do first.
 She lowered the periscope.

-### They submerge to periscope depths
+### They submerge to periscope depth

 "Hemi," Percy hesitated, "I think we gotta fucking submerge to periscope depth --- get the sail underwater --- and run on the _Gnat's_ remaining fucking batteries.
 How long can we fucking last?"

-"Well, putting aside that we would need to again open the main ballast valves to bring us lower in the water, the _Gnat_ has maybe an hour of battery we could use at this super slow creep rate we're going at.
-And I should also point out that when that's gone, we have no other way to hide, if we don't lose this contact or come across another."
+"Well, putting aside the risk of again opening the main ballast valves to bring us lower in the water, the _Gnat_ has maybe an hour of battery we could use at this super slow creep rate we're going at.
+And I should also point out that when that's gone, we have no other way to hide if we don't lose this contact, or if we do come across another."

 "I know.
 I'm going on instinct here, and fuck me I could fucking be wrong.
 Especially considering I haven't slept in days and my head is fucking killing me from eight cups of coffee a day.
 But I got a sense we don't want to fucking see that fucker coming towards us up there."